Baton Rouge Fire quickly puts out early morning house fire along North 36th Street off North Acadian

 "Several local neighbors called this in," Zachary said.

-BRFD crews quickly extinguished the fire, Zachary said, adding that no one was home at the time of the fire, so no injuries were reported.
+BRFD crews quickly extinguished the fire by 6 a.m., Zachary said, adding that no injuries were reported.

 Trending News

-The cause and extent of the damage is still under investigation.
+The cause and extent of the damage are still under investigation.

 More News